2012 Team-Based Learning Course Design Fellows

 Dates: May-December 2012.

 Enthusiasm for team-based learning is growing at Duke, in both arts and sciences and in the medical school, and a number of faculty have participated in team-based learning workshops.
-This fellowship program is designed to assist faculty and their teaching assistants who plan to teach a course using team-based learning (TBL) in the coming academic year.
-Participants will work together on course design, effective group formation, peer evaluation strategies, design of readiness assessments and assignments and communication with students.
-The fellowship will begin at the end of May and run through December of 2012.
-Participants will be preparing a course taught with team-based learning techniques.
+This fellowship program was designed to assist faculty and their teaching assistants who planned to teach a course using team-based learning (TBL) in the upcoming academic year.
+Participants worked together on course design, effective group formation, peer evaluation strategies, design of readiness assessments and assignments and communication with students.
+The fellowship began at the end of May and run through December of 2012.
+Participants prepared a course taught with team-based learning techniques.

-Preparing for team-based learning can be daunting; we will design the courses together during the summer of 2012, beginning in May and running through December 2012.
-The Fellowship will meet five times before the beginning of fall semester to plan the courses, then meet monthly during the fall to hear from those teaching in the fall.
-Participants will share progress in designing the courses and get feedback, and discuss TBL literature to help inform their planning.
-Team-based learning practitioners, both within and outside of Duke will meet with the participants to answer their questions and discuss aspects of team-based learning that will facilitate their courses.
-This fellowship focuses on designing team-based learning activities that take place during the class meetings, and course structure to support team-based learning.
+The Fellowship met five times before the beginning of fall semester to plan the courses, then met monthly during the fall to hear from those teaching in the fall.
+Participants shared progress in designing the courses and got feedback, and discussed TBL literature to help inform their planning.
+Team-based learning practitioners, both within and outside of Duke will met with the participants to answer their questions and discuss aspects of team-based learning that would facilitate their courses.
+This fellowship focused on designing team-based learning activities that take place during the class meetings, and course structure to support team-based learning.

 All participants will be able to discuss and apply the principles of team-based learning to a course in their discipline.
 They will be able to create teams, design appropriate application exercises, select effective methods of peer-evaluation and grading.
 Participants will be able to give appropriate suggestions and advice to others in the fellowship, and will also be able to serve as a resource for other interested faculty who have not participated in the fellowship.